victor-chevillotte/badass/readme.md

 ### VTEP (Virtual Tunnel End Point)
 - **VTEP:** A component in VXLAN architecture that maps end devices to VXLAN segments and performs VXLAN encapsulation and de-encapsulation.
 VTEPs are responsible for encapsulating the original Ethernet frame into a VXLAN packet, adding a VXLAN header, and then sending it through the underlying IP network.

-### IS-IS (Intermediate System to Intermediate System)
-- **IS-IS:** A routing protocol designed for use within an administrative domain or network.
-It is a link-state protocol, similar to OSPF, and efficiently routes data in complex networks of routers and switches.
-IS-IS is used for routing IP and, historically, CLNS traffic.

 ### MPLS (Multiprotocol Label Switching)
 - **MPLS:** A routing technique in telecommunications networks that directs data from one node to the next based on short path labels rather than long network addresses.
 MPLS can encapsulate packets of various network protocols and is highly scalable and protocol agnostic.